Family Guy controversies: Accusations of anti-religious sentiments

 Family Guy's dark humor commonly involves religious activity, and has received criticism from religious people and groups as a result.
 In 1999, during the show's second season, Entertainment Weekly TV critic Ken Tucker criticized the show for being anti-Semitic.
 The same year, L. Brent Bozell III wrote that he believed the episode "Holy Crap" promoted anti-Catholicism.
 After that episode, Family Guy was pulled from the schedule, purportedly due to low ratings.
 However, the show returned in March to finish airing the second season.

 The PTC has criticized what it perceives as Family Guy's negative treatment of religion, particularly if they portray God or Jesus Christ in a negative, sacrilegious way, concluding in its 2006 report Faith in a Box: Entertainment Television and Religion 2005-2006 that "mockery of God is a constant" on the show.
 For example, in the episode "The Courtship of Stewie's Father", there is a cutaway gag depicting God as a dirty old man having sex with a prostitute all while brushing off a teen-aged Jesus, who was seeking some help with his quarrel with Joseph.
 The Media Research Center, also founded by Bozell, was strongly critical of the 2014 episode "The 2000-Year-Old Virgin" in which Jesus emotionally cons people to have sex with their wives.
 In the same episode, Peter directs people to complain to the "Family Television Council", a thinly disguised reference to the PTC.

-On October 3, 2007, the Bourne Company publishing house, sole Copyright holder of the song "When You Wish upon a Star", filed a lawsuit against the makers of Family Guy, claiming copyright infringement over their song "I Need a Jew".
+On October 3, 2007, the Bourne Company publishing house, the sole copyright holder of the song "When You Wish Upon a Star", filed a lawsuit against the makers of Family Guy, claiming copyright infringement over their song "I Need a Jew".
 The suit claimed harm to the value of the original song due to the offensive lyrics of the parody.
 On March 16, 2009, U.S. District Judge Deborah Batts ruled that Family Guy did not infringe Copyright when they transformed the song "When You Wish Upon a Star" for comical use in an episode.

+Australian Jewish studies columnist Dvir Abramovich accused a number of Family Guy episodes of ridiculing Jews and Judaism and reinforcing the stereotypes of Jews.
 In 2014, a writer in the Israeli newspaper Haaretz claimed that a scene in the episode "3 Acts of God" was evidence of long-held anti-semitism by MacFarlane.